 Julie has studied guitar under Claire Callahan, Robert Guthrie, Sonia Michelson, Pamela Kimmel and Ann Waller.
 She has performed in the master classes of Oscar Ghiglia, Manuel Barruecco, Pepe Romero, David Russell and Sharon Isbin, among others.

 An active and versatile recitalist, Julie has performed in solo and ensemble concerts throughout the United States including concerts in New York, Chicago, Cincinnati, St. Louis, Michigan and Washington, D.C.
 She has been featured on the internationally known Dame Myra Hess Concert Series in Chicago and has been nominated to the Illinois and Heartland Council Touring Rosters.
 She performs regularly with the Avanti Guitar Trio.

-Dr. Goldberg is currently on the faculty of North Park University, and VanderCook College of Music in Chicago.
+Dr. Goldberg is currently on the faculty of North Park University, VanderCook College of Music, Stevenson High-School in Chicago.
 She has the privilege of working with talented and dedicated students who have won the Society of American Musicians Competition, Evanston Music Club Competition, and Northpark University Performance Award.
 They have received high praise, scholarships, and admittance into top college and conservatory guitar programs across the United States.

 Julie believes music can change a person, help a society, and improve the quality of life.
-She is founder and director of the Chicago Community Classical Guitar Ensemble an outreach organization that presents concerts in community centers, nursing homes, and senior centers.
-She directs the New Chicago Young Guitarists Program which provides free lessons to underserved children and is a founding and performing musician in the Healing Arts, Live Music Program at Edward Hospital which brings music to hospital patients and their family members.
+She is founder and director of the Chicago Community Classical Guitar Ensemble an outreach organization that presents concerts in community centers, nursing homes, and senior centers and is a performing musician in the Healing Arts, Live Music Program at the University of Chicago Hospital which brings music to hospital patients and their family members.